Module 1.5: Route 53 & DNS Management

 2. You have deployed a global web application using latency-based routing, with Application Load Balancers in `us-east-1` (Virginia) and `eu-west-1` (Ireland).
 A user sitting in a cafe in Sao Paulo, Brazil, opens your website.
 Which regional endpoint will Route 53 direct them to, and how is this decision made?

 The user in Brazil will be directed to whichever endpoint has the lowest measured network latency from their specific network location, which is typically us-east-1 (Virginia) in this scenario.
 Route 53 does not make decisions based on physical geographic distance; instead, it relies on a constantly updated database of actual network latency measurements between internet providers worldwide and AWS regions.
+This approach ensures optimal performance rather than just geographical proximity.
 If the user’s local ISP in Sao Paulo happens to have superior peering and routing agreements with European backbone networks, they could technically be routed to eu-west-1, despite it being further away geographically.
+Ultimately, the latency telemetry collected by AWS dictates the routing outcome.

 3. Your Route 53 HTTP health check for `api.example.com` shows the endpoint as 100% healthy, but your monitoring tools indicate that the backend database is down and users are receiving 500 Internal Server Error responses.
 Why didn't Route 53 detect this outage, and how should you reconfigure the health check?